mattgaskey/snippets/README.md

 **Snippets**

-A littl repo to keep useful snippets.
+A little repo to keep useful snippets.